anitasv/zoom/README.md

 # zoom
 Javascript library to do pinch zoom that preserves scale and rotation correctly.
-It has a jQuery dependency, but can be easily be removed.

 Pinch to zoom, rotate and translate.

 Double Click to reset.

-GZIP size of library is about 610 bytes.
+GZIP size of library is about 728 bytes.

 For a DEMO check this:
    http://anitasv.github.io/zoom.html